Wondering how to build a marketing funnel?

 4. Ensure You Have a Customer Retention Strategy

-It's not enough to simply convert a prospect into a paying customer — you need to work hard to retain them and make them your brand evangelists.
+Learning how to build a marketing funnel isn’t just about converting prospects — you need to work hard on customer retention and make them your brand evangelists.
 Here are some tips on how to do just that:

-• Keep your promises.
-If you say you're going to deliver something, make sure you do so — customers appreciate reliability.
+- Keep your promises.
+If you say you're going to deliver something, make sure you do so — customers appreciate reliability, and that’s a crucial part of how to build a marketing funnel that retains customers.

 This could involve asking for feedback, responding to queries/complaints promptly, and offering bespoke solutions where appropriate.